linuxmint/cinnamon-spices-desklets/calc@ptandler/README.md

 - For conditional expression you can use the JS `? :` operator, e.g. `1 < 2 ? "that's true" : "no, wrong"`
 - You can define **functions**:
   - `fib = (n) => n <= 0 ?
 0 : (n <= 1 ?
 1 : (fib(n - 1) + fib(n - 2))), fib(7)` = `13`
+    CAUTION: Be careful with recursive functions, I'm not sure if there is a timeout for the evaluation of the expression and if it's quite long.
+So you can crash your desktop if evaluation hangs ... believe me, I tried ;-)
 - You can use all **builtin JavaScript** functions and global objects (available in GJS / CJS), such as `JSON.stringify`

 ## ToDo: Ideas for Further Development